 Cranberry Orange Bars

-These easy-to-make blondies are rich and buttery and have a fresh orange flavor that complements the tartness of the dried cranberries perfectly.
-Serve them for dessert paired with a cup of espresso or coffee spiked with a splash of orange liqueur.
+Serve them for dessert paired with a cup of espresso or dark-roasted coffee spiked with a splash of orange liqueur.

 - 1/4 cup butter, melted and cooled